tprasadtp/ubuntu-post-install/docs/clioptions.md

 Following details should explain the behavior of this flag.
 Please do have a look at exceptions, as all tasks cannot be simulated.

-- This option will simulate installing packages mentioned in the lists, using the apt-get in-built dry-run option `apt-get install -s` to simulate the installation of packages.
-Nothing will be downloaded except repository metadata (deb files if option is chosen).
-Packages will not be installed.
+- This option will simulate installing packages mentioned in the config, using the apt-get in-built dry-run option `apt-get install -s` to simulate the installation of packages.
 - This option can be used to check if the files in the lists are compatible/available in the repository.
 - Installation of DEB files also behaves similarly.
 It uses `dpkg -i --dry-run` to simulate installation.
 - Its a very good idea to simulate installation when you have reconfigured the apps and packages in the list to check what might be error prone.
-- In case of DEB package files, they **will** be downloaded unlike apt-get package installs.
+- DEB package files, binaries **will** be downloaded unlike apt-get package installs.

 ??? bug "Exceptions - Not everything can be simulated"